Guide to a revolutionary moment in theatre: 8 themes in the musical Hamilton

 The characters in Hamilton know full well that opportunities are limited and hard to come by.
 When circumstances present themselves, one must seize the moment.

-This notion is explored in the iconic show-stopping anthem My Shot, when Hamilton shares with his fellow young American revolutionaries his vision of America as an independent colony.
+This notion is explored in the show-stopping anthem My Shot, when Hamilton shares with his fellow revolutionaries his vision of America as an independent colony.

 These peers also have their own dreams.
 Marquis de Lafayette, a Frenchman, dislikes being under a monarch’s rule, while Hercules Mulligan, a tailor’s apprentice, aims to advance socially.
 John Laurens, an abolitionist, wants equal rights for all and hopes to one day be part of the first all-black US battalion.